Egypt makes new proposal to restore Gaza truce as Israeli strikes kill 65

 The Israeli military said troops had encircled Tel Al-Sultan to dismantle "terror infrastructure sites and eliminate terrorists in the area".

+A United Nations spokesperson said on Monday it would reduce its footprint in Gaza after five staff members of its Palestinian relief agency UNRWA were killed in the renewed conflict, but remains committed to providing aid to civilians.

-UNRWA, the UN Palestinian relief agency for Palestinians, said 124,000 people have been displaced in Gaza in recent days.
+Separately, UNRWA said 124,000 Palestinians have been displaced in Gaza in recent days.

 "Families carry what little they have with no shelter, no safety, and nowhere left to go.
 The Israeli authorities have cut off all aid.
 Food is scarce and prices are soaring.
 This is a humanitarian catastrophe.
 The siege must end," UNRWA said on X.